 It is rare to sustain a head injury such as a concussion from heading the ball.
 Most occur as a result of contact with another player or the head hitting the ground or the goalpost.

 Lower extremity injuries (occurring below the waist) can also be caused by contact, but most - including knee ligament tears - are non-contact events.
 Anterior cruciate ligament (ACL) tears are most frequently the result of "cutting" from side to side, or landing from a jump.
 They occur more commonly in females.
-Prevention programs and tips are essential in protecting yourself from an ACL injury.
+Prevention exercises and programs are essential in protecting yourself from an ACL injury.
+The HSS Sports Safety ACL Program provides specialized education for coaches, parents and athletes in hands-on workshops to prevent common knee injuries.

 Other sudden injuries include ankle sprains or muscle tears and "pulls."
 Proper ankle taping and wearing ankle braces can aid in stability and should not have a negative impact on your game.